Contact centre closures leave parents and children in cold

-As regular readers of our blog know, at Jones Myers we have been very vocal about the impact of the demise of legal aid on families.
+As regular readers of our blog know, Jones Myers has been very vocal about the impact of the demise of legal aid on families.
 We warned that axing funding would lead to more parents representing themselves in court and to increased stress on the whole family.
-However, I am not sure that we could have predicted that these vital children’s contact centres would also fall under the axe because they rely heavily on solicitors referring clients.
+However, we could not have predicted that these vital children’s contact centres would also fall under the axe because they rely heavily on solicitors referring clients.

 Sadly, the closures are likely to hit fathers hardest as they are often the ones most likely to be struggling to sustain relationships with children following separation or divorce.

 NACCC is launching a campaign to encourage parents to use the contact centre and to stress that they don’t need to be referred via lawyers or the courts.